slatedocs/slate/source/includes/_appendixA.md

             },
             {
                 “testCategory”: “eDNA”,
-                “testDescription”: “Checks whether any application parameter is in the wacth list.\nIt fails when any parameter is on the watch list.”, “testName”: “Watch List”,
+                “testDescription”: “Checks whether any application parameter is in the watch list.\nIt fails when any parameter is on the watch list.”, “testName”: “Watch List”,
                 “testId”: “ed:2”,
                 “testPass”: true